Frequently Asked Questions

 USC Dornsife Continuing Student Scholarships may only be used toward university tuition costs.
 They will not cover housing, books, fees, or meal plans.

-If you are a Trustee, Mork, or Stamps Scholar planning to study abroad, you may apply for a Gold Family Scholarship to help cover the costs of your study abroad program.
+If you are a Trustee, Mork, or Stamps Scholar planning to study abroad, you may apply for a Gold Family Scholarship to help cover the cost of your study abroad program.
 Please click here for more information.

 I noticed that some of the scholarships list "financial need" as part of their selection criteria.
 How do I share information about my financial situation with the scholarship selection committee?